worthyox/dwm/README.md

 ## Patches and features

+- fullgaps: adds gaps between client windows.
+It is similar to gaps, but contains additional functionality.
 - swallow patch: if a program run from a terminal would make it inoperable, it temporarily takes its place to save space.